-Last week, I introduced the topic of “using every part of the buffalo” to cost-effectively create volumes of content to feed the “content beast.”
+In the previous post, I introduced the topic of “using every part of the buffalo” to cost-effectively create volumes of content to feed the “content beast.”
 Today, we’ll talk about how you can create a buffalo topic that is broad enough to effectively feed your beast for a several months and how to use the research process to start creating derivatives marketing content.

 Chose an Evergreen Topic for the Buffalo

 As you think about the topic for the buffalo, it’s critical to make it “evergreen.”
 That means that you choose a topic that will be just as relevant in 12 months as it is now.
 For example, you could write about regulatory topics like Dodd Frank and the issues with SEFs, but make sure that your orientation is long term, rather than focusing on the immediate news issues being discussed today.
 For example, the SEF landscape is likely to be very different in 12 months than it is today.
 It’s not that you shouldn’t write on the topic now, it’s just that your buffalo will more useful in your content marketing programs if it has a long lifespan.